huggingface/transformers/docs/source/en/model_doc/mixtral.md

 * GQA (Grouped Query Attention) - allowing faster inference and lower cache size.
 * Byte-fallback BPE tokenizer - ensures that characters are never mapped to out of vocabulary tokens.

-We also provide an instruction fine-tuned model: `Mistral-7B-Instruct-v0.1` which can be used for chat-based inference.
+They also provide an instruction fine-tuned model: `mistralai/Mixtral-8x7B-v0.1` which can be used for chat-based inference.

 For more details please read our [release blog post](https://mistral.ai/news/mixtral-of-experts/)